DennisRutjes/cryptocurrency.ramblings/docs/_posts/2018-08-22-trading-with-binance-exchange.md

 ## TL;DR
 With this second post in our trading journey with cryptocurrencies, I will cover:

-* why I chose Binance,
+* why I chose Binance
-* sign up into binance,
+* sign up into binance
-* brief tour of the Binane web interface,
+* brief tour of the Binane web interface
-* get some bitcoins on your account.
+* get some bitcoins on your account

 ## Why Binance?